Britain's FTSE hits fresh one-year high, RBS slumps

 LONDON, Aug 5 (Reuters) - Britain's blue-chip share index climbed to its highest level since July 2015 on Friday, led by a rise in housebuilders and miners, although Royal Bank of Scotland slumped after reporting a big loss in its first-half results.

-The benchmark FTSE 100 extended gains after better-than-expected U.S. jobs data and ended 0.8 percent higher at 6,793.47 points.
-The mid-cap FTSE 250 also hit this year's high and finished 1.3 percent higher.
+The blue chip FTSE 100 extended gains after better-than-expected U.S. jobs data and was trading 0.6 percent higher at 6,781.01 points by 1435 GMT.
+The mid-cap FTSE 250 also hit this year's high and was last quoted up 1.3 percent.

 The market gathered momentum after the Bank of England cut rates for the first time since 2009 on Thursday and unleashed billions of pounds of stimulus to mitigate the economic impact of Britain's vote to leave the European Union.